 Flawed, dirty, obscure, mysterious, aware of descending from the same progeny.
 Embodied in a tribal way, bodies covered with dust and soil bring the signs of the cost and of the fatigue to be reborn, a forfeit of that old legacy where we all belong.

-The analogical portraits tell us about a return to life, a collective rite of passage from one dimension to another, from simply surviving, to living, they explore the holders of this primordial spark, this original force of which we all come from.
-That first song, which is impossible not to recognise in front of the photographs so dramatic of Nicol Vizioli, crosses us like a lost memory which is suddenly found again.
+The analog portraits tell us about a return to life, a collective rite of passage from one dimension to another, from simply surviving to living, they explore the holders of the primordial spark from which we all come from.
+That first song, which is impossible not to recognise in front of Nicol’s photographs, crosses us like a lost memory which is suddenly found again.

 extract from An opening Song